 Types of Cankerworms

 There are two species of cankerworms--fall and spring cankerworms.
 The fall cankerworm emerges from the soil as an adult moth after a hard freeze.
 Male moths emerge a few days before the females.
 Mating takes place as the females crawl up tree trunks in search of small twigs in which to lay their eggs.
 Shortly after the eggs are deposited, the males and females die.
 The eggs stay on the tree and hatch the following spring.
 Newly hatched cankerworms spin silk threads that allow them to blow from tree to tree and they reach full-grown length in about four weeks.
-Larvae then falls to the ground to pupate in the soil before becoming adults later in the season.
+Larvae then fall to the ground to pupate in the soil before becoming adults later in the season.

 Spring cankerworms differ from fall cankerworms in a few ways.
 First, the pupae in the soil do not emerge as adult moths until early spring.
 Second, the eggs are deposited in loose clusters in the bark and are not easily seen.
 Fall and spring cankerworm eggs hatch around the same time in the spring and have similar life histories.
 They feed at the same time of year, normally on the same trees, and cause the same kind of damage.